Now Hiring – Installer

 - Someone with a servant’s heart.
 When the client says “Can you put the pipe here?” do you say “you-betcha” even though it means moving the wood pile in the garage or working in a tight attic on a hot day?

-The real kicker: I’m an evangelical born again Christian right wing conservative nut case who keeps the job site radio tuned to Christian music or conservative talk and you have to spend all day with me and people like me.
+The real kicker: I’m an evangelical born again Christian right wing conservative gun loving outdoorsman and the job site radio is usually tuned to Christian music or conservative talk and you have to spend all day with me and people like me.